pksrc/cloudtekki/content/posts/euc/packer-windows.md

 ## Starting the Build

-Starting the build is easily done with a `packer` command which should kick off the build process on vCenter using the configuration provided
+Starting the build is easily done with the `packer` command which should kick off the build process on vCenter using the configuration provided

 ```
 packer build \